multycloud/multy-docs/blog/2022-08-29-web-app-demo/index.md

 ## Summary

 Terraform is a very powerful tool that makes deployments repeatable using a single unified language (HCL) for any cloud.
 However, clouds are quite different from each other which means Terraform files look very different from cloud to cloud.
-In this tutorial we looked at an example on how to leverage Multy to make deployments portable across multiple cloud providers.
+In this tutorial we looked at an example on how to leverage Multy to make deployments portable across multiple cloud providers - by just changing a single `cloud` parameter.
 If you want to explore other examples further, take a look at [Multy examples](https://docs.multy.dev/examples/).